EffectOrientedProgramming/WebSite/content/Exercises.md

 weight: 70
 ---

-Each atom in *Atomic Kotlin* is accompanied by several exercises to cement your understanding of the material.
+Each atom in *Effect-Oriented Programming* is accompanied by several exercises to cement your understanding of the material.
 We recommend solving the exercises directly after reading an atom.
 All exercises can be checked automatically within IntelliJ IDEA, and you can see your progress while solving them.